gwklok/mesos-magellan.github.io/docs/components.md

 ### Getting Job Status

-When the user requests data about the running jobs, the web API calls the `MagellanFramework::getJobStatus()` and `MagellanFramework::getAllJobStatuses()` methods for a specific job and for all jobs, respectively.
+When the user requests data about the running jobs, the web API calls the `MagellanFramework::getSimpleJobStatus()` and `MagellanFramework::getSimpleAllJobStatuses()` methods for a specific job and for all jobs, respectively.
 The method calls provide all the info about a job which is then returned to the user.

 ### Manage a Job